WindowsXp-Beta/WindowsXp-NOTEs/English/TOEFL/note/writing.md

 首先：To begin with / Initially / First of all / First and foremost

-其次：What's more / In addition / Furthermore
+其次：What's more / In addition / Furthermore / Moreover

 最后：last but not least / Finally / Eventually